-Congresswoman Ilhan Omar has branded the US President "fascist" after crowds at a Donald Trump election rally chanted "send her back" in response to him accusing the Democrat of being part of a group of "hate-filled extremists”.
+Congresswoman Ilhan Omar has branded the US President "fascist" after crowds at a Donald Trump election rally chanted "" in response to him accusing the Democrat of being part of a group of "hate-filled extremists”.

 The Minnesota Representative, who came to the US as a child refugee from Somalia, told reporters in Washington: "We have condemned these racist remarks.

 "I believe he (Trump) is fascist."